Patient Rights and Responsibilities

 School-Aged Child Nutrition

 Nutrition: School-Age Helpful feeding information for your school-age child School-age children (ages 6 to 12) need healthy foods and nutritious snacks.
-They have a consistent but slow rate of growth and usually eat four to five times a day (including snacks).
-Many food habits, likes, and dislikes are established during this time.
+They have a consistent but slow rate of growth and usually eat 4 to 5 times a day (including snacks).
+Many food habits, likes, and dislikes are set during this time.
 Family, friends, and the media (especially TV) influence their food choices and eating habits.
-School-age children are often willing to eat a wider variety of foods than their...
+School-age children are often willing to eat a wider variety of foods than their younger sibli...

 School-Age (6 to 12 Years)